tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 - `max{p is correct : beginRound(p,r)} <= v.time + MSGDELAY + PRECISION <= min{p is correct : beginRound(p,r+1)}`

 The first condition establishes a range of safe proposal times `v.time` for round `r`.
-It is trivially observed if a correct proposer `p` sets `v.time` to the time it reads from its clock when starting round `r` and proposing `v`.
+This condition is trivially observed if a correct proposer `p` sets `v.time` to the time it reads from its clock when starting round `r` and proposing `v`.
 A `PROPOSAL` message sent by `p` at local time `v.time` should not be received by any correct process before its local clock reads `v.time - PRECISION`, so